-Ideally, our focus is foods without labels such as fresh, whole vegetables and fruit.
-Foods grown on a plant, not made in a plant are our healthiest options.
+Ideally your focus is foods without labels such as fresh, whole vegetables and fruit.
+Foods grown on a plant, not made in a plant are your healthiest options.
+Sometimes fresh foods come in net bags or wrapped for convenience at checkout.

 But many healthy foods do come in cans, packages, or frozen.
-Think of canned tomatoes, beans, coconut milk, canned pumpkin, nuts, intact whole grains and seeds like quinoa and rice, and frozen berries.
-These foods that are pantry staples that help us get meals made when time is short or items are out of season.
+Think of canned tomatoes, beans, coconut milk, canned pumpkin, nuts, intact whole grains and seeds like quinoa and rice, frozen berries or wild shrimp.
+These foods that are pantry staples, both dry and frozen, that help us get meals made when time is short or items are out of season.

 Whether you are shopping at the market or cleaning out your pantry, start by reading the ingredient list.